-When time is of the essence, information is released to the university community through security alerts posted prominently throughout campus, through the university's electronic mail system, phone system, (e2campus) and if applicable a siren alert.
+When time is of the essence, information is released to the university community through security alerts posted prominently throughout campus, through the university's electronic mail system, phone system, (Omnilert) and if applicable a siren alert.

-- Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
-Security and Student Life personnel facilitate programs for student, parent, faculty, and new employee orientations, student organizations, community organizations. - Starting in the fall we will be offering a variety of Training Programs to Faculty, Students and Staff.
-They are comprehensive courses that begins with awareness, prevention, risk reduction and avoidance. - STOP Students Taking On Prevention team
+Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
+Security and Campus Life personnel facilitate programs for students, parent, faculty, and new employee orientations, student organizations, community organizations.

-Sexual Misconduct Policy and Procedures 2016 vg
+Sexual Harassment Policy and Procedures

 Centenary University fosters a community of learning, which is based on trust, respect, and the dignity of its members.
-As such, the University has adopted a policy that prohibits any form of sexual misconduct by faculty, administrators, staff or students.
-It is a violation of University policy for any member of the University Community to engage in such behavior or to retaliate against anyone initiating an inquiry or complaint in good faith.
-The University encourages all members of the Campus Community to be aware of both the consequences of sexual misconduct and the options available to survivors.
-Furthermore, in an effort to prevent the occurrence of sexual misconduct on campus, the University provides educational programs which promote awareness of sexual assault and related issues.
+As such, the University has adopted a policy that prohibits any form of sexual harassment by faculty, administrators, staff or students.
+It is a violation of university policy for any member of the University Community to engage in such behavior or to retaliate against anyone initiating an inquiry or complaint in good faith.
+The University encourages all members of the Campus Community to be aware of both the consequences of sexual harassment and the options available to survivors.
+Furthermore, to prevent the occurrence of sexual harassment on campus, the University provides educational programs which promote awareness of sexual assault and related issues.
 New employees are advised of this policy upon employment.

-Copies of the Sexual Misconduct Policy and Procedures are available online, and at the Dean of Students' Office, the Wellness Center, the Security Office and the Office of Human Resources.
-Student Handbook and University Employee Handbook.
+Copies of the Sexual Harassment/Discrimination Response Policy (Title IX) are available online, and at the Vice President for Students / Dean of Students' Office, the Wellness Center, the Security Office and the Office of Human Resources.
+Student Handbook and University Employee Handbook are located online.

-Campus Sexual Assault Victim's Bill Of Rights 2012 vg (Pursuant to NJSA 18A, Chapter 61E)
+Campus Sexual Assault Victim's Bill Of Rights

+(Pursuant to NJSA 18A, Chapter 61E)

-Centenary University recognizes that the effect of violence especially that of sexual violence, committed on campus has a profound impact on the campus community and the surrounding communities.
+Centenary University recognizes that the effect of violence, especially that of sexual violence, committed on campus has a profound impact on the campus community and the surrounding communities.
 Therefore, to ensure that the Centenary University campus community is free from violence, sexual assault and nonconsensual sexual contact, and to support the individual dignity and rights in an academic environment, the University upholds the New Jersey Campus Assault Victim's Bill of Rights.

-The State of New Jersey has established this Bill of Rights which requires that all New Jersey colleges and universities create and support policies, procedures and services designed to insure that the needs of victims are met and to support their wishes and human dignity.
+The State of New Jersey has established this Bill of Rights which requires that all New Jersey colleges and universities create, and support policies, procedures and services designed to insure that the needs of victims are met and to support their wishes and human dignity.